-The CSSP shall apply to all Participants1 in sport, defined as:
+The CSSP shall apply to all Participants in sport, defined as:

-- a) the board members and employees of a Sport Organization; - b) any Athlete that receives Athlete Assistance Program (AAP) support, or who is part of the Sport Organization's national team program,2 or who is otherwise included in the Sport Organization's National Athlete Pool (NAP);3 - c) any Athlete Support Personnel4 who falls under a Sport Organization's authority who is directly involved with or provides services to a Sport Organization's national team program;5 - d) any other individual who competes, participates or is otherwise involved in sport under the authority of a Sport Organization that has adopted the CSSP and who the CCES has authorized the Sport Organization to designate as a Participant for the purpose of the CSSP;6 and - e) as designated by each Sport Organization, and as authorized by the CCES, any Canadian official, judge, umpire or referee accredited by a Sport Organization who is involved in any international and/or national-level competition held under the authority or governed by the rules of a national Sport Organization.
+- a) the board members and employees of a Sport Organization; - b) any Athlete that receives Athlete Assistance Program (AAP) support, or who is part of the Sport Organization's national team program, or who is otherwise included in the Sport Organization's National Athlete Pool (NAP); - c) any Athlete Support Personnel who falls under a Sport Organization's authority who is directly involved with or provides services to a Sport Organization's national team program, - d) any other individual who competes or otherwise, participates or is otherwise involved in sport under the authority of a Sport Organization that has adopted the CSSP and who the CCES has authorized the Sport Organization has designated to designate as a Participant for the purpose of the CSSP in their Adoption Contract; 6 and - e) as designated inby each Sport Organization's Adoption ContractOrganization, and as authorized by the CCES, any Canadian official, judge, umpire or referee accredited by a

-1 For the avoidance of doubt, Participants shall not include any ombudsperson, independent third-party safe sport complaint manager or individuals responsible for administering or managing safe sport complaints on behalf of a Sport Organization, when such individuals are serving in their official capacities.
+For the avoidance of doubt, Participants shall not include any ombudsperson, independent third-party safe sport complaint manager or individuals responsible for administering or managing safe sport complaints on behalf of a Sport Organization, when such individuals are serving in their official capacities.

-2 National team program shall include all levels of a Sport Organization's national team including, without limitation, a senior national team, national training squads, a development national team and a junior national team.
+National team program shall include all levels of a Sport Organization's national team including, without limitation, a senior national team, national training squads, a development national team and a junior national team.

-3 The National Athlete Pool is the pool of Athletes jointly identified by the CCES and the Sport Organization in accordance with the criteria set out in the Canadian Anti-Doping Program, as amended from time to time.
+The National Athlete Pool is the pool of Athletes jointly identified by the CCES and the Sport Organization in accordance with the criteria set out in the Canadian Anti-Doping Program, as amended from time to time.

-4 Athlete Support Personnel is defined in the CSSP as: Any coach, trainer, manager, agent, team staff, medical, paramedical personnel, or any other person working with, treating or assisting an Athlete participating in or preparing for sports competition.
+&lt;sup>4 Athlete Support Personnel areis defined in the CSSP as: Any coach, trainer, manager, agent, team staff, efficial, medical, paramedical personnel, or any other person working with, treating or assisting an Athlete participating in or preparing for sports competition.

-5 National team program shall include all levels of a Sport Organization's national team including, without limitation, a senior national team, national training squads, a development national team and a junior national team.
+National team program shall include all levels of a Sport Organization's national team including, without limitation, a senior national team, national training squads, a development national team and a junior national team.

-6 Such individuals may include, without limitation, Sport Organization contractors, committee members, etc., however, the CCES will only approve the inclusion of individuals as Participants under Rule 3.1(d) if their participation or involvement with the Sport Organization is at the national level.
+&lt;sup>6 Such individuals may include, without limitation, Sport Organization contractors, committee members, etc., however, the CCES will only approve the inclusion of individuals as Participants under Rule 3.1(d) if their participation or involvement with the Sport Organization is at the national level.